openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

 public func findComponents(on: On): ?Array<Component>
 ```

-**Function:** Searches for all matching components in the [Driver](#class-driver) object based on the given attribute requirements and returns them as a list.
+**Description:** Searches for all components matching the specified attribute requirements within the [Driver](#class-driver) object and returns them as a list.

 **System Capability:** SystemCapability.Test.UiTest